 Central Coast Marine Discovery Centre, Terrigal

-At the Central Coast Marine Discovery Centre you can see Port Jackson sharks, handle shells, look at shark teeth under microscopes, paint pelican plasters and watch a cartoon about sea dragons!
-It’s a fun informative space run by local volunteers and in 2020 it was newly renovated.
+At the Central Coast Marine Discovery Centre you can see Port Jackson sharks, handle shells, look at shark teeth under microscopes, paint plasters and watch a cartoon about sea dragons!
+It’s a fun informative space run by volunteers.

-If you’re looking for somewhere to stretch little legs, the Edogawa Commemorative Garden at Gosford Regional Gallery is the place.
 Tots can explore the winding paths of the Japanese garden, sit and enjoy a picnic in the peaceful surrounds or feed the koi for $2 per bag of fish food.
-Plus there’s also something for the parents – a yummy coffee from the Point Cafe!
+Plus there’s also something for the parents – coffee from the Point Cafe!

 Norah Head Lighthouse Reserve